muldoon2007/aero/Great Red Spot.md

-# Definition
+# Definition #space101 #card

-An oval feature in the visible cloud surface of Jupiter, at latitude 20 to 25 degrees S. It is about 25,000 miles long in the planet's east-west direction, and about 7000 miles wide in the north-south direction.
+An oval feature in the visible cloud surface of Jupiter, at latitude 20 to 25 degrees S. It is about {{cloze 25,000}} miles long in the planet's east-west direction, and about {{cloze 7,000}} miles wide in the north-south direction.
 It is often reddish in color, but may be white or grey, or nearly invisible compared to its surroundings.
 See South Tropical Disturbance.
 The neighboring cloud matter seems to pass around it on the northern side,